 Additional tips for maintaining CPAP equipment

-In addition to replacing CPAP parts on schedule, proper daily and weekly maintenance plays a vital role in ensuring your device remains effective and hygienic.
-Taking just a few minutes each week to clean and inspect your equipment can prevent performance issues, reduce health risks, and extend the life of your CPAP machine.
+In addition to replacing CPAP parts on schedule, proper daily and weekly maintenance is essential.
+It plays a vital role in keeping your device effective and hygienic.
+Taking just a few minutes each week to clean and inspect your equipment can prevent performance issues.
+It also helps reduce health risks and extend the life of your CPAP machine.
 Here are some practical tips to help you care for your CPAP gear more efficiently:

 - Routine cleaning: Once a week, disassemble your mask, tubing, and humidifier water chamber.
 Wash each part with warm water and a mild, fragrance-free detergent.
 Avoid using harsh chemicals like bleach, vinegar, or alcohol-based cleaners, as these can degrade the materials and cause irritation when inhaled.